mill1000/i2s-upnp-bridge/README.md

-# I2S UPNP Bridge
+# I2S UPnP Bridge
-Snoop an I2S bus and stream the audio to UPNP renderers with an ESP32.
+Snoop an I2S bus and stream the audio to UPnP renderers with an ESP32.
 Audio samples are available as raw PCM and WAV streams via HTTP.
-Playback on selected UPNP renderers is automatically started when activity is detected.
+Playback on selected UPnP renderers is automatically started when activity is detected.

 ![Diagram](images/diagram.png)